-Patient Name: DOB: Date of Procedure: I hereby authorize to perform the following procedure: FMT. an inflammatory condition of the large intesting t) of severe Clostridium difficile infection (CDI), e (colon).
-FMT consists of introducing normal a healthy donor into the diseased colon where the The nature, purpose, risks and benefits of this p procedure has been discussed with me.
-I
+Patient Name: DOB:

+Date of Procedure:

+I hereby authorize \\\\\\\ to perform the following procedure: FMT.

+FMT is administered to treat chronic (recurrent) of severe Clostridium difficile infection (CDI), an inflammatory condition of the large intestine (colon).
+FMT consists of introducing normal bacteria flora contained in stool collected from a healthy donor into the diseased colon where the flora is missing.